glmoctezuma/yourusername.github.io/research.md

 # Work in Progress

-* Biases in Speech and Forecasts of FOMC Members.
+* Structural Topic Model of FOMC Deliberations.

 * Dynamic Allocation of Political Advertising in Presidential Elections (with Matias Iaryczower and Gabriel Katz).

-* The Causal Effect of Campaign Contributions on Legislators' Voting Behavior (with Matias Iaryczower).

-* Dynamics of Electoral Coalitions (with Anderson Frey and Sergio Montero)
+* An Empirical Model of Dynamic Electoral Competition with Coalition Formation and Incumbency Advantage (with Anderson Frey and Sergio Montero)

 # Publications